 Preserving a Nation’s Honour?

 Perhaps the only bright spot in France’s largely regrettable prosecution of the war with Prussia came from the francs-tireurs.

 The Prussians responded to the francs-tireurs with the same sort of ruthlessness that would be seen in the World Wars.
-In addition to ordering murderous reprisals against civilians in the vicinity of any attack, any free-shooters the Germans did capture were summarily executed.
-Despite this, whole Prussian battalions that might have served on the frontlines, were forced into anti-partisan sweeps of regions in which the francs-tireurs were known to operate.
+In addition to ordering murderous reprisals against civilians in the vicinity of attacks, any free-shooters the Germans did capture were summarily executed.
+Despite this, whole Prussian battalions that might have served on the front lines, were forced into anti-partisan operations of regions in which the francs-tireurs were known to operate.
 Undeterred, the guerrillas continued to assail the Prussians until the end of the war.

 With the fall of Napoleon III’s regime and the rise of the republic, the French government ordered full conscription.
-The order brought most of the remaining francs-tireurs into the regular army.
-Some units did continue to wage guerrilla war in the Prussian rear echelon however until early 1871 when the German siege of Paris led to the surrender of the starving city.
+The directive brought most of the remaining francs-tireurs into the regular army.
+Some units did continue their guerrilla war against the Prussians until early 1871 when the German siege of Paris led to the surrender of the starving city.

-By February, the republic and Berlin agreed to an armistice – the newly established German Empire would take the border region of Alsace and Lorraine and vacate the rest of France.
+By February, the new regime and Berlin agreed to an armistice – the newly established German Empire would take the border region of Alsace and Lorraine and vacate the rest of France.
 Those regions wouldn’t be restored to France until the 1919 Treaty of Versailles.